kelidon/anakonProject/README.md

 # Anakon website

-A Futter Web animated landing page.
+A Futter Web animated landing page (Progressive Web Application).

-Progressive Web Application.

 Available on [anakon.by](http://anakon.by/)